HeardLibrary/digital-scholarship/manage/control/github/intro.md

 <img src="../images-intro/file-list.png" style="border:1px solid black">

+## Commits

+In Git, a *branch* is a set of documents that change over time.
+A *commit* is a point in the life of the repository where a set of changes to files in a branch are archived.
+You can imagine the situation like this:

 <img src="../images-2b/commits.jpg" alt="branch" width="300"/>

+The branch can have many changes over time as files are saved, perhaps on a local computer.
+But those changes don't get archived on GitHub until a commit is made.
+So you can think of a commit as a "frozen" record of the set of documents at a particular moment in time.

+When you're editing a document in the online editor, you use the `Edit file` tab.
+If you click on the `Preview changes` tab, you can see how your file has changed since the previous commit.
+Text that's been removed is shown in red and new text is shown in green.
+Each time you make a commit, you are required to enter a commit summary.
+Optionally, you can also add more detailed comments.

+Although typing a commit summary is annoying, it is important because it makes it possible to get an overview of how the branch has changed over time.
+That's crucial, because in the unhappy situation where you need to revert back to an earlier commit, it will be the easiest way to find where that commit is.

 <img src="../images-intro/make-commit.png" style="border:1px solid black">

+Once you've made the commit, you'll see a summary of the file contents.
+If you click on the `History` button, you can see the history of commits.

 <img src="../images-intro/file-summary.png" style="border:1px solid black">

+The commit history shows all of the commit summaries for commits that have affected this particular file in the past.
+The button to the right of the commit summary allows you to see a "diff" that compares how every file in that commit had changed since the previous commit.

 <img src="../images-intro/commit-history.png" style="border:1px solid black">